The story of SS Xantho: WA’s First Coastal Steamer

 From the beginning Mrs. Marjorie Darling (Charles and Eliza Broadhurst’s last surviving granddaughter) provided her every support to the Museum throughout and as the engine was being rebuilt, others of the Broadhurst family—with Jenny Davies, Jane Brummitt, and Margaret Brinsden prominent—began slowly gathering around, donating materials and providing family reminiscences.
 Foremost was a copy of Eliza’s scrapbook revealing her interest in feminism and leading us to her children, including Florance Constantine Broadhurst, whose fabulously successful guano mining on the Abrolhos led to the finding of the VOC ship Zeewijk (1727) and indirectly to the location of the Batavia (1629).
 We were also led to Katharine Elime Broadhurst, a suffragette in England and one of the 12 women who led to the founding of the Karrakatta Club that proved crucial in the granting of the vote to Western Australian women in 1899.
 Hence ‘Steamships to Suffragettes: the extraordinary Broadhurst family’ as our gallery banner.

-- Xantho took four Aboriginal convicts back to Cossack from the Rottnest Island prison and we expect their safe return to have been a very significant social event
+- Xantho took four Aboriginal slaves back to Cossack from the Rottnest Island prison and we expect their safe return to have been a very significant social event

 - Xantho's boiler was so large it projected above the deck, and

 - Xantho carried four rams for the pastoral industry inland of Cossack.

 Apart from those mentioned above and the hundreds of volunteers who have assisted over the years, in the water, in the treatment tanks, in the gallery and in the archives here and overseas, the Museum wishes to acknowledge the sponsorship and assistance of the groups listed below.

 Alcoa of Australia